-- Quick Start Guide.
-Keep this convenient laminated guide close at hand for an overview of the test, summaries of the subtests, and basic instructions for administration and scoring. - Examiner's Manual.
+- Quick Start Guide .Keep this convenient laminated guide close at hand for an overview of the test, summaries of the subtests, and basic instructions for administration and scoring. - Examiner's Manual.
 All the information you need to diagnose with TILLS.
 Includes information on administrating, scoring, and how to interpret scores for the TILLS subtests. - Technical Manual.
 Your essential guide to TILLS development, validity and reliability, and more. - Examiner's Practice Workbook.
 Get detailed practice material for scoring each subtest, transforming raw scores into standard scores, and interpreting the scores. - TILLS Forms.
 You'll get 25 Examiner Record Forms to record and score student responses, plus 25 Student Response Forms your students will use to record responses on four TILLS subtests. - Student Language Scale.
 Completed by parents, teachers, and students, this one-page checklist reveals each party's perspective on how the student is performing on academic tasks and allows you to screen for disorders. - Stimulus Book.
 All the print stimuli you need to administer TILLS subtests. - Digital Audio Files.
 Collected for you on one convenient USB, these files are for presenting the stimuli for two TILLS subtests.
-Additional audio files demonstrate examiner pronunciations for select subtests and provide examples of students' oral responses.
+Additional audio files demonstrate examiner pronunciations for select subtests and provide examples of students' oral responses. - Access to Tele-TILLS.
+After a timely 2020 study supported the validity of administering TILLS virtually, the TILLS developers have made supplemental Tele-TILLS materials available to guide users who are supporting students in online settings.

-TILLS Examiner's Kit | \$549.95 | Stock #: 79260

-Includes 1 Examiner's Manual, 1 Stimulus Book, 25 Examiner Record Forms, 1 Technical Manual, 1 Quick Start Guide, 1 Examiner's Practice Workbook, 25 Student Response Forms, 50 Student Language Scales, 1 USB drive of digital audio files, and 1 tote bag.
+TILLS Examiner's Kit-now with Tele-TILLS | \$599.95 | Stock #: 55323 Includes 1 Examiner's Manual, 1 Stimulus Book, 1 Set of Tele-TILLS Instructions, 25 Examiner Record Forms, 1 Technical Manual, 1 Quick Start Guide, 1 Examiner's Practice Workbook, 25 Student Response Forms, 50 Student Language Scales, 1 USB drive of digital audio files, and 1 tote bag